 We understand that some of these forms may be unfamiliar to some of our guests.
 But we welcome you to visit, watch and listen.
 Also, feel free to ask questions—the pastor and the ushers stand ready to give directions and answer questions.

 Our services are open to all people—members and visitors alike.
 People of all ages are also welcome to attend.
 Parents with small children do not need to feel uncomfortable about bringing their children to church.
 Jesus wants the little children to hear his Word too.
 If parents feel their children’s noises are disrupting other worshipers, a nursery located in the back of the church blocks out unwanted noise while allowing parents and children to still hear and see the service.
+The books shown at the bottom of the page may be useful for teaching children about church.

 The Lord’s Supper is celebrated each Sunday at Trinity.
 We believe that participation in the Lord’s Supper should be preceded by instruction in the teachings of Scripture and of our church, concerning this sacrament and other important articles of faith.
 We also believe that such participation serves as a public testimony of unity in faith among those who are communing together.
 We therefore do not follow an “open Communion” practice.